QingweiMeng1234/project_2/README.md

   }
   ```
 #### Smallest Width Determination
-According to the slides in class, we started with 600 (24/(0.2)^2).
-Then we used a binary search to find the minimum buckets and modified the main function and .
+According to the slides in class, we started with 600 (24/(0.2)^2), and it worked.
+Then we used a binary search with upper bound 600 and lower bound 0 to find the minimum buckets.
   ```
    def binary_BJKST(x: RDD[String], width_up: Int,width_below:Int, trials: Int,target:Long):Int ={
     val result = BJKST(x,(width_up+width_below)/2,trials)